-All users of the Mabee Recreation & Wellness Center must abide by the Code of Conduct for Students and Guests.
-These policies can be found online at culver.edu/current-students/academic-resources/student-handbook/.
+All users of the J.E. & L.E.
+Mabee Recreation & Wellness Center must abide by the Code of Conduct for Students and Guests.
+These policies can be found online at culver.edu/campus-life/student-handbook/.
 Failure to do so can result in the user's removal from and suspension of their membership privileges.